telerik/blazor-docs/knowledge-base/window-does-not-update-parent.md

 ## Description
 If you have a form and a component that hosts a Telerik Window, you may want to update the main form with data from the window.
-It may appear, however, that the date (or EditContext) on the main page does not get updated.
+It may appear, however, that the data (or EditContext) on the main page does not get updated.

 ## Cause\Possible Cause(s)
 The issue arises from the way UI re-rendering works.
 When the Window is in a separate component, UI updates only happen in that render tree, and not on the main component.